esferatec/ec-luart-uiextension/docs/strikecheckbox/README.md

 # StrikeCheckbox

-Represents a checkbox control with a strike-through effect on its label when checked.
+Represents a checkbox control with a strike-through effect when checked.
 The onClick event will change the fontstyle property.

 ![strikecheckbox](/docs/strikecheckbox/strikecheckbox01.png)